goodmami/pe/docs/specification.md

 - Notation: `[abc]`
 - Function: [Class](api/pe.operators.md#Class)(*ranges*)
 - Type: [Primary]
-- Value: [Atomic]
+- Value: [Empty]

 The Class operator (also called a *character class*) succeeds if the next [character](#characters) of input is in a set of characters defined by the given character ranges.
 It fails if the next character is not in the set or if there is no remaining input.
-On success, it consumes one character of input and emits the same character as its value.
+On success, it consumes one character of input and emits nothing.

 Each range is either one (possibly [escaped](#escape-sequences)) character or two (possibly escaped) characters separated by `-`.
 In